Catallactic/catallactic-site/blog/2024-01-05-ae-compliant-crypto/index.md

 ---
-slug: How would be an Austrian Economics compliant cryptocurrency
+slug: What qualities should have an Austrian Economics compliant cryptocurrency
-title: How would be an Austrian Economics compliant cryptocurrency
+title: What qualities should have an Austrian Economics compliant cryptocurrency
 authors: [catallactic, pellyadolfo]
 tags: [crypto, RWA, tokenization]
 image: /img/catallactic-banner.jpg
 ---
 ---

-## How would be an Austrian Economics compliant cryptocurrency?
+## What qualities should have an Austrian Economics compliant cryptocurrency?

 There is not consensus between the authors in what a currency is, what are their qualities and funcions.
 Below is a list of qualities for a currency mentioned in the literature.